The East End: Then & Now

 By the late 1970s and through the 1980s, the East End began a slow economic downturn.
 The Asian population had migrated to the southwestern area of Houston, taking long-standing businesses with them.
 Many of the industrial plants in the East End outlived their usefulness and the city focused new development efforts westward.
 It wasn’t until the economic boom of the 1990s that the East End reemerged as an economic power.
 With more and more skilled labor jobs, and a revitalization of the port, the East End continues surging stronger than at any other point in its history.

 Aside from the structural improvements, the East End has an extensive public bus system.
 Metro buses run throughout most of the East End, with major routes on Navigation, Canal, Lawndale, Polk and Clinton, with crossing stops along Hirsch, Lockwood, Telephone Rd., and Wayside, as well as the Eastwood Transit Center and the Magnolia Transit Center.
-Harrisburg Route #50 will soon give way to the new East End light rail, and along with local buses, will provide unparalleled access to the rest of the city, with many routes acting as direct lines to all areas of town.
+Harrisburg Route #50 gave way to the new East End light rail, and along with local buses, providing unparalleled access to the rest of the city, with many routes acting as direct lines to all areas of town.
 Local bus service also travels from the Magnolia Transit Center on Harrisburg Blvd. to Hobby Airport, located just a few miles south of the East End.
-Metro’s Reimagine plan, expected to be implemented in 2015, redesigns bus ridership by creating an integrated network of bus and light rail service.
-Routes will operate 7 days a week, with more frequent trips, with a move toward simpler but more direct routes that better match where people live, work, learn, and recreate.
+Metro’s Reimagine plan, implemented in 2015, redesigned bus ridership by creating an integrated network of bus and light rail service.
+Routes operate 7 days a week, with more frequent trips, with a move toward simpler but more direct routes that better match where people live, work, learn, and recreate.
 Along with the extensive Metro bus lines, the East End is also in close proximity to the Greyhound bus station downtown, which provides affordable travel around the state.

 The East End also functions as the hub for international bus connections to Mexico and Central America, with a new international terminal located immediately across Harrisburg from the Magnolia Transit Station.

 The MetroRAIL is also present in the East End.
-The planned East End Line, also known as the Green Line, will be almost four miles in length and will travel from downtown to Harrisburg, to the historic Magnolia Transit Center.
-The Green Line will split from Dynamo Stadium and become the 6 mile long Purple Line, which provides access to the University of Houston and Texas Southern University, schools historically serving the East End.
+The East End Line, also known as the Green Line, is almost four miles in length and travel from downtown to Harrisburg, to the historic Magnolia Transit Center.
+The Green Line splits from Dynamo Stadium and becomes the 6 mile long Purple Line, which provides access to the University of Houston and Texas Southern University, schools historically serving the East End.
 Although mass transit and transportation plans are still unfolding all around Houston, the Greater East End Line of the METRO Rail has already marked the beginning of many ambitious urban development in the area.
-Houstonia Magazine noted on March 3, 2014 that the Greater East End District’s efforts to transform the area through urban renewal projects are “transforming the Greater East End into one of the most walkable neighborhoods in the city, with a mix of restaurants, shops, apartment complexes, and a network of hike and bike trails currently under construction.”
+Houstonia Magazine noted on March 3, 2014 that the East End District’s efforts to transform the area through urban renewal projects are “transforming the East End into one of the most walkable neighborhoods in the city, with a mix of restaurants, shops, apartment complexes, and a network of hike and bike trails currently under construction.”

 Biking is an increasingly popular and practical way for one to both explore the East End and commute to work and school.
 Blue Line Bike Labs, originating in the Heights, has expanded to the East End and is continuing to build the biking community in the area.
 Their goal is to make biking in Houston safe and accessible by organizing rides with the community.
-B-Cycle, the organization bringing hourly rentals to Houston, is moving its office to the East End.
-It currently has one station near the Dynamo Stadium and another near Guadalupe Plaza Park; plans are underway to bring more to the area when the Light Rail opens.
+B-Cycle, the organization bringing hourly rentals to Houston, moved its headquarters to the East End.

 What makes the East End unique in its transportation are the many various methods of getting around town.
 From comprehensive bus routes and biking trails, to close proximity to highways and an airport, the East End has unparallelled access to many points of interest throughout Houston.
 And the future looks even better; new metro light rails will soon provide even more accessibility to the entire East End.
 New renovations and beautification projects serve to enhance the transit in the East End by adding a flair of modernity to this historic district.
 This ever-growing, ever-changing nook in our beloved city will continue to evolve and change as time marches on.